Why Is My Period Late? 16 Potential Causes for a Missed Period

 The contraceptive pill and many other hormonal birth control options work by preventing ovulation.
 They do this by altering the levels of natural hormones your body makes.
 Many also thin the lining of your womb to a point where a period is not necessary.
 Usually, this isn’t harmful, but you should speak to a doctor with any concerns about your birth control method.

-Polycystic ovary syndrome (PCOS) is a common medical condition affecting hormone levels.
+Polycystic ovarian syndrome (PCOS) is a common medical condition affecting hormone levels.
 It can result in persistently late or irregular periods, and in some women, it can stop periods altogether.

 PCOS is caused by a hormonal imbalance in women.
 Polycystic ovaries have many underdeveloped sacs in which eggs develop.
 Often these sacs are unable to release an egg, resulting in no ovulation.

 If you have PCOS you may experience other symptoms as well as changes to your periods.
 These include excessive hair growth or thinning hair, weight gain, acne and difficulty becoming pregnant because of irregular or missed periods.
-Some women with PCOS don’t get any symptoms.
+Some women do not experience any symptoms.

-You should see your doctor if you think you have PCOS symptoms.
+You should book an appointment with a healthcare professional if you think you have PCOS symptoms.
 They may be able to offer treatment to relieve them.
-Often lifestyle modifications are recommended for women with PCOS such as healthy eating and weight loss.
+Often lifestyle modifications such as healthy eating and weight loss are recommended.

 Changes in your diet can cause your period to be late or irregular.
 Research shows that hormone production can be affected by diet, which can affect your menstrual cycle.